greenelab/xswap-manuscript/manuscript.md

 Conversely, identical predictive performance on true and permuted networks indicates that a method relies on information that is preserved during permutation.

 Network permutation is a flexible framework for analyzing other methods, because it generates networks with identical formats to the original network.
-We propose using network permutation to isolate degree and determine its effects in different contexts.
+We use network permutation to isolate degree and determine its effects in different contexts.
 Degree-preserving network permutation obscures true connections and higher-order connectivity information while retaining node degree, and thereby, the network's degree sequence.
 Thanks to the flexibility of permutation, our framework can quantify the effect of degree on any network edge prediction method.